 I do want to deal with one objection a reader brought up last time; I mentioned that within a month or so of the issuing of the motu proprio, there were 70 people and families who signed a petition to have the TLM at our parish requesting to have the Extraordinary Form Mass said, but that it was nevertheless three years until my pastor actually said it.
 One reader suggested that perhaps my pastor was disobeying the guidelines of Summorum Pontificum by not offering the Mass immediately upon its request.
 Although my pastor has already answered this objection in the combox to part 3, I would like to address it here as well.
 If so many requested the EF Mass so early on, why wasn't it said for three years?

 There are several reasons why the pastor allowed this interlude, if you will allow me to defend him here.
 In the first place I must note my pastor's conviction that anything that is done must be done properly, deliberately and with a high degree of excellence.
 Just because the EF Mass was now available did not mean that he was going to rush out and say a slip-shod Mass that was hurried and without the proper training.
-Our pastor studied the Extraordinary Form with an admirable dedication - he attended two weekend seminars put on by the Canons of St. John Cantius for priests learning to say the EF Mass.
+My pastor was simply not ready to say the TLM; he had barely begun learning it when Summorum Pontificum hit.
+Our pastor studied the Extraordinary Form with an admirable dedication—he attended two weekend seminars put on by the Canons of St. John Cantius for priests learning to say the EF Mass.
 He practiced the EF in "dry runs" weekly until he got comfortable with it; he even had a priest from the FSSP come out to observe him for a weekend and help him learn it better.
-All this training was in addition to his regular pastoral duties, funerals, weddings, visits from the Bishop, ect. and many medical problems that left him precious little spare time.
+All this training was in addition to his regular pastoral duties, funerals, weddings, visits from the Bishop, etc. and many personal medical problems that left him precious little spare time.

 In addition to this was the fact that we had none of the implements of the Mass.
 He had to purchase vestments, which he did with much research and great care as to quality; we had to get a biretta, altar cards and purchase the Missal.
-More importantly was the altar servers - as you know, the EF Mass requires altar servers who know the liturgical rubrics intimately and can say the Latin responses.
-These servers had to be found and trained, which took a considerable amount of time.
-He needed to find a cantor knowledgeable of the Extraordinary Form who could commit to a weekly schedule; we never did find our own and ended up "borrowing" a guy from another parish, I think.
-We also had to find a "Master of Ceremonies"; we were fortunate to come across a young man who was part of Una Voce Ann Arbor who was able to fulfill this role.
+More importantly was the altar servers—as you all know, the EF Mass requires altar servers who know the liturgical rubrics intimately and can say the Latin responses.
+These servers had to be found and trained from scratch, which took a considerable amount of time and had to be done on top of all of his other duties.
+He needed to find a cantor knowledgeable of the Extraordinary Form who could commit to a weekly schedule; we never did find our own and ended up "borrowing" a guy from another parish.
+We also had to find a "Master of Ceremonies"; we were fortunate to come across a young man who was part of Una Voce who was able to fulfill this role.
 All of these people's schedules had to be coordinated to find out which day and what time the EF Mass could be said.

 I also want to clarify that last time, when I said there was a petition circulated with 70 people and families in support of the EF at our parish, it was not as if there were 70 families demanding or asking for the EF.
-There was one, single gentleman who was quite intent on getting the EF said.
+There was one gentleman who was quite intent on getting the EF said.
 He, on his own initiative, created a petition and circulated it, and 70 people and families signed it, saying that they would support an EF Mass at the parish and would attend it if it was made available.
-It was not as if there was this big group of people asking for it; rather, it was a large segment of the parish who expressed support for the idea and were open to it.
+It was not as if there was this big group of people asking for it; rather, it was a large segment of the parish who expressed support for the idea and were open to it should the pastor choose to implement it.
 I suppose you could say they asked for it passively rather than demanded it actively.
 You may think this is hair-splitting, but it is an important distinction.

 My pastor also wanted to spend a lot of time on catechesis, for which purpose there were weekly bulletin articles on liturgy, tradition, Latin and the EF for many months leading up to the introduction of the Extraordinary Form.
 He had witnessed what happened when a priest tried to rush things through without proper catechesis or preparation and was careful to not go down the same road.